PaulWieland/ratgdo/docs/09_faq.md

 Make sure you have a USB to UART driver installed.
 If on windows, open your device manager and look to see if an unknown device shows up under the Ports -> USB.
 If on MacOS, open System Information.app and look under the USB Tree.
 A serial device should show up. ratgdo v2.5i, v2.51i, v2.52i & v2.53i use the CH40 USB to Uart driver.

+Here is a walkthrough video explaining how to install the drivers and flash the firmware.

+<iframe width="640" height="360" src="https://youtube.com/embed/9WecAUTC9iI"></iframe>

 ## I have more than one door, do I need more than one ratgdo?
 Yes.
 You need one ratgdo control board per door, just like you need one wired wall button per door.